Multiplicative non-Gaussian model error estimation in data assimilation: Numerical Experiments

-\end{linenomath} where $Score_{Pr}$ indicates the forecast score of the proposed method; $Score_{Be}$ indicates the forecast score of the reference method (i.e. Method B1 or B2); and $Score_{Pe}$ indicates the score associated to a perfect forecast (e.g. a perfect forecast has CRPS = 0).
+\end{linenomath} where $Score_{Pr}$ indicates the forecast score of the proposed method; $Score_{Be}$ indicates the forecast score of the reference method (i.e. Method B1 or B2); and $Score_{Pe}$ indicates the score associated to a perfect forecast (e.g. a perfect forecast has FSS = 1).
 A skill score of 0.5 means that the proposed approach provides a 50\% improvement over the benchmark, whilst a negative score indicates a degradation in performance. \\

 Overall, the proposed method was found to outperform the benchmark methods in all forecast metrics considered across a range of lead times, in both case studies.
 This is demonstrated in Figure \ref{fig:rawscores} which shows the space and time averaged forecast score against lead time.
 Forecasts from the proposed approach have better reliability, resolution and accuracy scores than the benchmarks, and are significantly more skilful at longer lead times (e.g. 0.6 MTU, or approximately 3 days).
 The observed improvements are robust to different dynamical regimes, as indicated in Figure \ref{fig:skillscores} which shows the mean and standard deviation of skill scores computed over the 30 independent simulations.
 Relative improvements are greatest when comparing to Method B1, where the proposed approach offers a 70\% improvement on average based on the RMSE and CRPS, although a sizeable improvement of 30\% is still apparent when comparing to Method B2 in Case Study 2 (see Figure \ref{fig:skillscores}).
-The less pronounced improvement in terms of the LS in both case studies is attributed to the large penalty associated with forecasts where the outcome falls outside the ensemble range (regardless of the distance from the ensemble), which has a tendency to occur more frequently than in the benchmark methods.
-However, forecast ensembles from the proposed approach have better consistency properties, as shown by the RMS Error vs RMS Spread diagnostic plots (Figure \ref{fig:rmsespread}) where the points lie closer to the diagonal in the proposed approach.\\
+Forecast ensembles from the proposed approach also have better consistency properties, as shown by the RMS Error vs RMS Spread diagnostic plots (Figure \ref{fig:rmsespread}) where the points lie closer to the diagonal in the proposed approach.\\